 Tuition & Fees page.
 For information on tuition and course fees, please refer to our

-In addition to Columbia tuition, a Program Fee will be assessed to cover costs related to film screenings, program-related excursions, local transportation, and various other land-based costs.
-The 2014 Course Fee was $1,500.
-The 2015 Course Fee will be published in December.
+In addition to Columbia tuition, a Program Fee of $1,500 will be assessed to cover costs related to film screenings, program-related excursions, local transportation, and various other land-based costs.

 Students are responsible for international airfare, most meals, housing, and other costs related to your stay in Paris.
 Round-trip airfare from New York City to Paris is estimated at $1,400.
 While spending on meals and other items during your stay in Paris will vary considerably depending on your budget and choices, students can expect to spend approximately $40/day on meals throughout the month of the program.
 The dorm provides a communal kitchen with basic appliances and personal food storage, and there are nearby food markets for groceries.

 For questions about this course, please write to firstname.lastname@example.org.
 We will try to respond to your email within 24 hours.
 If you wish to speak to someone about this course, please send your phone number and request for a call.